AaltoSciComp/debugging/README.md

     * You can also try [drMemory](https://drmemory.org/page_install.html)

 **Content**
+C and C++ allows very direct control over your computer, including directly allocating and accessing memory.
+The languages are very versatile, but also enable a wide class of bugs, both obvious and subtle.
-This module will cover common errors in C and
+This module will cover common errors in C and common tools for identifying problems.

 ### Day 4: Debugging in R (Presenter: Simo Tuomisto)